Jefferson Cheng: Philippine youth national teams

 Cheng has also been a sponsor of the Philippine youth national team system; from the under-19 to the under-23 team.

 Other ventures

-Cheng serves as the director of Sabre Sports United and president of Philippine Airport Ground Support Solutions.
+Cheng serves as the director of Sabre Sports United and president of the Philippine Airport Ground Support Solutions.
 He has been the director of the International Goalkeeping Academy of Jimmy Fraser.

 He also sponsors local youth tournaments in Davao through his company Speed Regalo.

 Personal life

 Jefferson Cheng has a son named Enzo who has been a member of the Philippines national under-19 and under-22 national teams.